Digital age workplace: Why soft skills matter more than ever

 Last but not least, AI customer service bots have certainly shown us the value of human representatives.

-From getting McDonald’s orders wrong to selling Chevy trucks for just $1, AI technology needs some work in the customer service arena.
+From getting McDonald’s orders wrong to selling Chevy trucks for just $1, AI technology needs some work in customer service.

 Customer service is an accumulation of a few other soft skills, including: